 Q. What happens if an original painting is not sold during the auction?

-A. It goes to my online gallery of Original Paintings, home gallery, or to an Art Partner retail gallery at standard pricing.
+A. It doesn’t happen often, but it will go to my online gallery of Original Paintings, home gallery, or to an Art Partner retail gallery at standard pricing.

-Q. How does the monthly subscriber print giveaway work?
+Q. How does the twice-monthly subscriber print giveaway work?

-A. I give away one 11X14 unframed print each month.
-Winner’s choice.
+A. I give away one 11X14 unframed prints each month to two individual winners.
+Winners may choose from over 600 images.
 I use Random.org to generate a random number based on the total number of subscribers on my list.
 If your number comes up, you win.
-I’ll announce the winner every month on A Day in Vermont.
+I’ll announce the winners every month on A Day in Vermont.
 Thanks for subscribing!

 Q. Do you make prints from your Day In Vermont originals?

 Q. How do you decide what to paint?

 A. I have a long list of things I want to paint but I am always looking for new locations and subjects.
 I often just hop in the car and follow my heart.
 There are few things more exciting (to me) than stumbling onto irresistible inspiration.
 Many ideas and suggestions for new paintings come from you.
 A Day in Vermont is one way for us to collaborate and create something beautiful together.

 Q. How did A Day in Vermont start?